 The goal of treatment is to reduce your eye pressure.
 Treatment depends on the type of glaucoma that you have.

-If drops alone don't work, you may need other treatment:
+If drops alone do not work, you may need other treatment:

 ACUTE ANGLE GLAUCOMA

 An acute angle-closure attack is a medical emergency.
-You can become blind in a few days if you aren't treated.
+You can become blind in a few days if you are not treated.

 If you have secondary glaucoma, treating the cause may help your symptoms go away.
 Other treatments also may be needed.